hendersonsa793-healthcare/epic-beaker-lab-portfolio/05_beaker-lis-case-studies/panther-lis-order-retrieval-failure.md

 ---

 ## Investigation
-- Attempted LIS restart and manual specimen cross → initial failures observed
-- Partial reconfiguration restored connectivity but introduced intermittent order retrieval issues
+Initial troubleshooting steps restored baseline connectivity but revealed intermittent order retrieval failures.

-- Reviewed LIS protocol output and identified inconsistent message patterns
-- Compared accession-level structure across working vs failing cases
+Analysis of LIS protocol output identified inconsistent message patterns.
+Comparison of accession-level structure across working and failing scenarios revealed a clear dependency on order composition.

-Key observation:
+### Key Observations
-- Orders failed when the accession contained a **single standalone test**
+- Orders failed when the accession contained a single standalone test
 - Orders succeeded when:
   - Multiple tests were present on the accession
   - The test was part of a panel/combination order